shanto20-dev/leagueofdata/README.md

 ## Implementation Timeline

 ### Day 1:
-* Set Up file structure and project.
+* Set up file structure and project
-* Play around with and study the Riot Games API.
+* Play around with and study the Riot Games API
 * Render basic player information in text on the page
 * Design landing page